 RAG Agent Platforms: Building Production RAG Chatbots

-A RAG RAGClick to read the full definition in our AI & Automation Glossary. chatbot combines a retrieval system (vector database vector databaseClick to read the full definition in our AI & Automation Glossary. + embedding search) with a conversational interface.
-A RAG RAGClick to read the full definition in our AI & Automation Glossary. agent adds an autonomous reasoning loop - the agent decides which retrieval queries to run, how many, and when it has enough context to answer.
+A RAG RAGRetrieval-Augmented Generation.
+An AI pattern where the model looks up your documents before answering, instead of relying on training data alone. chatbot combines a retrieval system (vector database vector databaseClick to read the full definition in our AI & Automation Glossary. + embedding search) with a conversational interface.
+A RAG agent adds an autonomous reasoning loop - the agent decides which retrieval queries to run, how many, and when it has enough context to answer.

 Platform Approach 1: OpenAI RAG (Assistants API)

-OpenAI's Assistants API APIClick to read the full definition in our AI & Automation Glossary. provides managed RAG RAGClick to read the full definition in our AI & Automation Glossary. infrastructure.
+OpenAI's Assistants API APIApplication Programming Interface.
+The connection point that lets two pieces of software exchange data.
+How n8n talks to your CRM. provides managed RAG infrastructure.
 You upload files; OpenAI handles chunking, embedding, and retrieval automatically.
 The assistant receives the retrieved chunks as part of its context window.

 Advantages: